nickdefazio-ebsco/k8sdemo/notes/CIRCUITBREAKERS.md

 At the time of writing this, Istio is currently on 0.8.0, which introduces the v1alpha3 networking API, and announces plans to deprecate the previous versions.
 This doc will cover circuit breaking within 0.8.0 or greater.

 ## Circuit Breaking in Istio(aka Outlier Detection)
-In Istio, circuit breaking is a function of the service mesh, labeled as "Outlier Detection".
+In Istio, circuit breaking is a function of the service mesh, labeled as "Outlier Detection", and implemented as a traffic policy in the DestinationRule spec.
 It uses [Envoy's outlier detection](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/outlier) functionality to achieve this, and can be configured in Istio's [destination rules](https://istio.io/docs/reference/config/istio.networking.v1alpha3/#OutlierDetection).

 ### Outlier Detection Capabilities
 Envoy's outlier detection functions [somewhat differently than Hystrix](http://blog.christianposta.com/microservices/comparing-envoy-and-istio-circuit-breaking-with-netflix-hystrix/).
 In short, a good way to look at it is as a passive health check.
 It tracks failures(specifically as HTTP 500 errors) and timeouts, and can eject bad hosts from a load balancing pool when failures (outliers) are detected.
 This differs from Hystrix, which can provide fine grained application level circuit breakers and fallbacks.
 Envoy's outlier detection as implemented in Istio, at the time of writing this doc, is not capable of informing the application of specific errors, just returning HTTP 503.